mindm3lts/Flex-Optimizer/README.md

     ```
     `serve` will start a web server and give you a local URL, typically `http://localhost:3000`.

-4.  **Configure and Use the App:**
+4.  **Use the App:**
     -   Open a web browser on your phone (like Chrome or Firefox) and navigate to `http://localhost:3000`.
-    -   Follow **Step 3: Configure the App** from the desktop instructions above to enter your API key in the settings menu.
     -   You can now use the app directly on your device to upload screenshots and optimize routes.

 ---

 ## 🤝 Contributing

 Contributions are welcome!
-If you have ideas for new features (like adding a new AI provider), bug fixes, or improvements, please open an issue or submit a pull request.
+If you have ideas for new features, bug fixes, or improvements, please open an issue or submit a pull request.